qyl27/Inkraft/README.md

 # Inkraft
-Use ink language write your story in Minecraft.
+Use ink language to write your story in Minecraft.